Handshake is your starting point. Be sure to claim your account and complete your profile.

 Another element to job searching is a cover letter.
 It should go along with your resume.

-The process of building and maintaining relationships is called networking.
 The ability to network in diverse business cultures is a critical skill for succeeding in the U.S. job search and American workplace.
+One of the best way to increase your network is through LinkedIn and also increase many opportunities.

 Managing your Digital Identity